Blush-CLI/Blush/readme.md

 ---

-This version is also a Dev Version - 1.0.0, Means it's not finished yet, Final Release Soon!
+This version is also a Dev Version - 1.0.0, Means that what you see may not be finished and this isn't a release.

 ---

-# Build - Only for Windows 🤮 Now!
+# Build - Windows (for now)!

 ```Scripts/run_windows.py``` - Use "--rebuild" flag to Compile again